Share your ideas or draw on screenshots with your pen in the Windows Ink Workspace.

 The previous Windows Ink Workspace included Sticky Notes and Sketchpad.
 You can still use Sticky Notes to jot down reminders or note your ideas.
 To access Sticky Notes see Get started with Sticky Notes.
 Sketchpad is only available in older releases of Windows.

 Select Windows Ink Workspace from the taskbar to open it.
-From here, you'll see Whiteboard and Snip & Sketch.
+From here, you can select Whiteboard or Fullscreen Snip.
+(You can also select More and Learn more about pen or access Pen settings .)

-Press the top button on your pen once to quickly open Microsoft Whiteboard.
+Press the top button on your pen once to quickly open Microsoft Whiteboard, or double-press it to open Snip & Sketch.
 If your Pen shortcut is not working, you might need to pair it in Settings.
 See Connect to Bluetooth devices to learn more.

 Collaborate in Whiteboard